vincent212/FIX-Order-Routing-Client/README.md

 A driver program is included that allows submission of commands for testing.
 These include normal trading commands such as placing and cancelling orders.

-After the client starts please wait for the "Logon" and "News" messages.

 Copyright 2022 Vincent Maciejewski, Quant Enterprises & M2 Tech
 Contact:
 v@m2te.ch